Downtown Clayton, Georgia. Photo by Jake Tekippe

-The most thrilling attraction in Helen is the new Georgia Mountain Coaster, the only alpine coaster in the state.
+The most thrilling attraction in Helen is the Georgia Mountain Coaster, the only alpine coaster in the state.
 Let the wind rush through your hair as you speed through the woods.
 Afterward, grab a bite and a beer riverside at the Troll Tavern, or head to one of the other popular places to eat in Helen.
-At the end of your fun day in Helen, relax at one of the many places to stay, such as a cabin from Cedar Creek Cabin Rentals.
+At the end of your fun day in Helen, relax at one of the many places to stay, such as a cabin from Cabin Rentals of Helen.
 From here, you'll have a view of every mountain in North Georgia.

 Ellijay may be the apple capital of the world, but it also has six different wineries.
-Take in spectacular mountain views at Cartecay Vineyards, or just sit back by the fireplace and listen to live music on the weekends.
+Take in the mountain views at Engelheim Vineyards, or just sit back by the fireplace and chat with friends.
 And of course, there are wine tastings, too.
 For something more substantial than charcuterie visit Country Corner Kitchen for authentic Cuban cuisine, yes in Ellijay.
-End the day roughing it glamping in an Airstream or geodesic dome at Elatse’yi.
+End the day roughing it glamping in an Airstream or geodesic dome at North Georgia Glamping.

 The most unique way to experience Tallulah Falls is by hiking to the floor of the gorge.
 The catch: you have to get a permit to do that, and the park only hands out 100 per day.
 So, plan to camp at Tallulah Gorge State Park the night before so you can be one of the first ones in line for a permit.
 There are 47 tent, trailer and RV sites at the park.
 If you’d rather not cook over a fire, a short distance from the gorge is Blue Creek Farmhouse Market, which is part grocery, part quick-service restaurant.

-When you're in Hiawassee, take a ride through the mountains on horseback with a guided trail ride at Brasstown Valley Resort & Spa.
+When you're in Hiawassee, ride through the mountains on horseback with a guided trail ride at Brasstown Valley Resort & Spa.
 You don’t have to be a guest at the hotel to book a ride.
-After you get back from the dusty trail, stop by Happy Hawg BBQ for some the best Q in North Georgia.
-Then, nestle in at the Ridges Resort and roast marshmallows for s'mores at the lakeside fire pit.
+After you get back from the dusty trail, stop by Happy Hawg BBQ for some of the best barbecue in North Georgia.
+Then, nestle in at The Ridges Resort and roast marshmallows for s'mores at the lakeside fire pit.